-In contrast, WP Engine takes the classic route of having three fixed-price tiers, along with a custom fourth option:
+In contrast, WP Engine takes the classic route of having four fixed-price tiers, along with a custom fifth option:

 In a nutshell, you will need a hefty budget regardless of your host.
-However, for up to three sites, WP Engine is arguably the cheaper option.
+However, WP Engine is arguably the cheaper option.

 If you’re plumping for managed WordPress hosting, you’ll likely want the peace of mind that quality support offers.
 Fortunately, both hosting providers are well-known for their high levels of support.

-As we mentioned, Kinsta pride themselves on high-quality customer support and take a proactive approach to handling queries.
+As we mentioned, Kinsta prides itself on high-quality customer support and takes a proactive approach to handling queries.
 They offer both tickets and live chat, and can be accessed around the clock, 365 days a year.
 To access support, you will navigate to the ‘intercom’ icon in the bottom right corner of your MyKinsta dashboard, and click it to begin a live chat session: